xf-/view/README.md

 ## Implementing the extended View

-Simply install the extension and you are already done.
-Automagic.
+* Install the extension
+* Go to extension manager and click the gears right to EXT:view to go to extension configuration
+* Here you can enable view path overlay and ViewHelper overlay separately by checking the respective checkbox
+* Save the configuration
+* Youre done - overlays are enabled!

 ## Supported TYPO3 versions